-The Global Investor Program in Singapore, also known as the GIP scheme, is a very popular choice among foreign migrants who wish get their Singapore PR application status approval.
+The Global Investor Program in Singapore, also known as the GIP scheme, is a very popular method among wealthy foreign migrants who want to apply for Singapore PR.
 Here is more information on this GIP scheme and whom are eligible to apply for GIP Singapore.

 The Global Investor Programme GIP scheme was introduced by national government authority – the Ministry Of Manpower (MOM) in conjunction with the Singapore Economic Development Board (EDB) for migrants interested to be investing in eligible businesses or an approved GIP fund as a way to an eventual approved Singapore permanent residence.
 Over the years, the requirements for Global Investor Programme GIP scheme by Economic Development Board (EDB) changed, and the following is the most updated assessment criteria required as of 2020 for a GIP application.

 There are either of three GIP fund investment options in Singapore within Global Investor Programme GIP Singapore you can make if your profile qualifies, and different types of profiles qualify you for different GIP fund options.
 Do note eligibility criteria and conditions to meet when investing for your GIP application also varies as shown in following.

 GIP Fund Option A – Invest S$2.5 million in a new business entity or expansion of an existing business

 Under this option A, there are additional steps in the process for the investor:

 - To submit a detailed 5 years business or investment plan with projected employment in Singapore based companies, expenditure and financial projections turnover for the company.
 This will be assessed based on its feasibility, your role, the activities and creation of local jobs

 - Investors to have at least 30% shareholding in the company and be part of the management team

 - Company must be engaged in one of the industries listed in Annex B

 Successful business owners, next generation family members of an existing business operation and entrepreneurs of fast growth companies with track record.